Model U.N. Club represents well at McGill Conference

 A nine-member delegation from Saint Michael’s College held their own against students from some of the most prestigious colleges and universities around the world the weekend of January 26-29 as participants in the McGill Model United Nations Conference in Montreal.

-“It was a great experience for our students and a really successful and engaging conference for them,” said Jeffrey Ayres, who is the Model U.N Club advisor, director of the College’s Center for Global Engagement, and a professor of political science and international relations.
-“The trip was a really great illustration of the kind of global engagement experience that we want to support more often for the Center for Global Engagement.”
+“It was a great experience for our students and a really successful and engaging conference for them,” said Jeffrey Ayres, who is the Model U.N Club advisor, director of the College’s Institute for Global Engagement, and a professor of political science and international relations.
+“The trip was a really great illustration of the kind of global engagement experience that we want to support more often for the Institute for Global Engagement.”

 Ayres said Saint Michael’s “was in really good company” at this event, with 75 schools competing from around the world, including several from the Ivy League, prestigious large state universities, and many groups from Canada plus several from Europe.